mlswg/mls-protocol/draft-ietf-mls-protocol.md

 The Welcome message provides the new members with the current state of the group after the application of the Commit message.
-The new members will not be able to decrypt or verify the Commit message, but will have the secrets they need to participate in the epoch initiated by the Commit message.
+The new members will not be able to decrypt or verify the Commit message, but they will have the secrets they need to participate in the epoch initiated by the Commit message.

 In order to allow the same Welcome message to be sent to multiple new members,